One of the goals of Nature Mentoring Resources is to orient you towards things that will connect you with nature and expand your personal awareness.

 The complete Kamana Naturalist Training Program is spread over 4 chunks and takes anywhere in the range of 1-3 years to complete.

 If this all seems like a major commitment, don’t worry..
 Each section is a complete program in and of itself, so it’s not necessary to commit to the whole thing until you know that’s what you want to do.

-I’ve personally only completed as far as Kamana three, but I can tell you that each section is packed with unique information and strategies.
+Each section is packed with unique information and strategies.
 Even if you only plan on doing the first stages of Kamana, you’re still gonna learn a ton at every step of the road.

 It’s all very accessible without too much academic craziness, yet still gives you a healthy dose of geekiness.
 Be prepared to go deeply into a rooted understanding of nature from a holistic perspective that supports exploration in any field.

 - Build Your Edible & Medicinal Plant Knowledge

 - How To Track the lives of hidden animals